OnePointGlobal/OnePoint-API-Documentation-V2/docs/Survey.md

 Status | Description
 ------ | -----------
-200 | Success
-400 | Invalid Session.
-Please ensure you Login first 400 | This survey does not exist
+404 | This survey does not exist
 400 | There was a problem processing the survey snapshot 400 | The survey has not yet shown any activity
 400 | The sortOrder is out of range - it must be between 1 and the number of questions